 Feed A Balanced Diet

 Nutritional deficiency stunts a guppy’s growth and fuels diseases and deformities by wrecking the immune system.
 Diet plays a significant role in guppy’s growth.
 Thus, it’s vital to fortify a guppy’s diet with growth-promoting nutrients like calcium and nutrients.

 Guppy fry should be fed at least 4 times a day.
-You need to shift your focus on a protein-rich diet for accelerated growth, which is found in live foods like baby brine shrimp, eels, and micro worms.
+You need to shift your focus to a protein-rich diet for accelerated growth, which is found in live foods like baby brine shrimp, eels, and micro worms.

 Ensure Optimum Water Parameters

-Guppy fry grow notably well when the water parameters and optimum and stable.
+Guppy fry grows notably well when the water parameters and optimum and stable.
 For this, you need to ensure that everything is favorable—from the tank’s pH level and temperature to oxygen level and hardiness.

-Since guppy fry need to be fed at least 4 times a day, the water is prone to get dirty real quick.
+Since guppy fry needs to be fed at least 4 times a day, the water is prone to get dirty real quick.
 Thus, you will need to perform water changes more often.
 If you don’t, nitrates and ammonia rapidly build up, and it won’t only stunt growth but also can be fatal.